Fascinating Facts About Sylvia Plath

 Though she had been separated from him at the time of her death, Ted Hughes inherited Plath’s literary estate.
 Much of Plath’s work was unpublished while she was alive, and Hughes decided to publish some of the collections she left behind.

 In 1965 Hughes released Ariel, a collection of poems Plath wrote expressing her battle with the darkness of depression, and of their relationship.
-Throughout the 1970s Hughes continued to release Plath’s poems, but was met with criticism over his selections and decisions.
+Throughout the 1970s Hughes continued to release Plath’s poems, though not without occasional criticism over his selections.

 The suicide of Hughes’ mistress mirrored Plath’s